 The lighter-weight plastic (such as HDPE) floats when put in water, and the heavier plastic sinks.

 After separation, the flake is dried, melted, extruded through a die, then cut into a pellet.
 This allows a uniform raw material to be returned to a new product.

 Through a process called blow molding, the pellet can be used by manufacturers to make new plastic products.

-Depending on the kind of plastic, recycling might give a product new life as fiber for clothing, carpeting, car parts, or strapping.
+Depending on the kind of plastic, recycling might give a product new life, such as fiber for clothing, carpeting, car parts, or strapping.
 Or it could become a cutting board, a durable outdoor deck, a bench, plastic lumber, playground equipment, or maybe even a recycling bin.

-BeRecycled.org has a detailed infographic on its site to walk you through the recycling process for many common recyclable items.
+BeRecycled.org has a detailed infographic to walk you through the recycling process for many common recyclable items.

 Final Thoughts on Plastic Recycling Symbols & Numbers

 If possible, avoid single-use plastics entirely.
 Using less single-use plastic is the best way to help the environment.

 While it’s clear that plastic is everywhere and relatively complex to avoid, a few simple behavior changes can significantly reduce your footprint.